Romanian Car Brands

 Ford Romania Logo

-This is an automobile manufacturer located in Craiova and managed by Ford of Europe.
+This automobile manufacturer is located in Craiova and managed by Ford of Europe.
 At first, production occupied the premises of the former Oltcit plant, then moved to the Daewoo Motors site, which Ford bought from the country’s management in 2008.
 In September 2009, the company began production of two types of vehicles: Ford Transit Connect and Ford B-Max.

 Grivbuz